circleci/circleci-docs/jekyll/_cci2/concepts.md

 `config.yml` is a powerful yaml file that defines the entire pipeline for your project.
 For a full overview of the various keys that can be used see the [Configuration Reference]({{ site.baseurl }}/2.0/configuration-reference/).

 Put very simply, you will define [workflows](#workflows) that orchestrate a series of [jobs](#jobs).
 Each job will contain a number of [steps](#steps) to run commands and shell scripts to do the work required for your project.
 Each job runs in an independent [executor](#executors-and-images) (container or virtual machine).
-[Caches](#cache) are available to optimize and speed up pipelines, and [workspaces/artifacts](#workspaces-and-artifacts) can be used to share data across your pipeline.
+[Caches](#cache) are available to optimize and speed up pipelines, and [caches/workspaces/artifacts](#caches-workspaces-and-artifacts) can be used to share data across your pipeline.

-The following image uses an [exammple Java application](https://github.com/CircleCI-Public/circleci-demo-java-spring/tree/2.1-config) to show the various config elements:
+The following image uses an [example Java application](https://github.com/CircleCI-Public/circleci-demo-java-spring/tree/2.1-config) to show the various config elements (**Note:** The `test` job used in the example has been removed fro the image for the purposes of keeping the image a reasonable size):

 ![config elements]({{ site.baseurl }}/assets/img/docs/config-elements.png)